Page images

 Where, like our moderns fo profound,

-Engag'd in dark dispute,
+Engag'd in dark difpute,

 The fkuttles caft their ink around